Grym7er/vs-hardcorewater/README.md

 This mod currently adds:

  * Aqueduct sections, made with bricks and mortar.
 One section must be connected to a source block to propagate water along a length of sections.
+   * Enclosed aqueducts which cannot feed aqueducts from the side, but can be used in room walls without affecting room integrity.
+Greenhouse-friendly.

 Note that aqueducts can feed other aqueducts when placed orthogonal to each other, but only one-way.
 The source aqueduct in this arrangement will have smaller openings.